Cumulocity-IoT/cumulocity-microservice-archetype/README.md

 Define value for property 'package' cumulocity.microservice.hello-devices: : cumulocity.microservice.hello_devices
 ```

-You can now just hit enter to continue with default or enter your own artificat id.
-Beaware that '-' can't be used at
-java packages.
-In that case you can replace '-' with '_'.
+You can now just hit enter to continue with default or enter your own artificat id. **!!!
+Beaware that '-' can't be used at java packages.
+In that case you must replace '-' with '_'. !!!**

 ### Step 4.1: Confirm your configuration with 'Y'